HRI-EU/BasicMemnet/README.md

 using Memory Nets.
 In Communications in Computer and Information Science.
 3. Deigmoeller, J., Smirnov, P., Wang, C., Takeuchi, J., and Eggert, J. (2022).
 Situational question answering using memory nets.
 International Joint Conference on Knowledge Discovery, Knowledge Engineering, and Knowledge Management.
+4. F. Krebs, A. Meixner, I. Patzer and T. Asfour.
+“The KIT Bimanual Manipulation Dataset” 20th International Conference on Humanoid Robots, 2020.